EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_3.md

 2. Select File → Open Project…
 3. Find your R project from Lesson 1 → Click Open.
 4. Click on Tools → Version Control → Pull branches
-5. Follow the instructions in the script, "Lesson2_basic_plotting.R"
+5. Follow the instructions in the script, "Lesson3_Step2_Ordination_stats.R"
+6. Explore the website https://sites.google.com/site/mb3gustame/ for more information on multivariate analysis.

 ### Step 2) Deliverable